agormp/sumt/README.md

 #### Screen output

 This is printed to screen during run.
 Numbers in parentheses (after lines of dots) give a running count of how many distinct bipartitions and topologies we have seen so far (so after the first 5000 trees have been analyzed, we have seen 511 different tree topologies, and these contain a total of 118 different bipartitions).
 At the end of the run the actual and theoretical maximum for number of bipartitions in the consensus tree is reported.
 The total number of observed topologies and bipartitions (and the theoretical maximal possible number of bipartitions) is also reported.
 In this case we have seen a total of 141 bipartitions in the 912 distint tree topologies.
-If the 912 topologies had been completely different (in the sense of not sharing any bipartitions), then the number of distinct bipartitions would have been 39,216 (so 141 is a small fraction of that, indicating that there is good support for some clades in the tree samples).
+If the 912 topologies had been completely different (in the sense of not sharing any bipartitions), then the number of distinct bipartitions would have been 39,216 (so 141 is a small fraction of that, indicating that some clades are observed in a large fraction of the tree samples).

 ```
    Counting trees in file 'mhc.nexus.t':         30,001